 Pontefract Castle is a place to discover, explore and imagine.
 From its construction in 1070 to its destruction following the Civil Wars, this once-fearsome fortress dominated Yorkshire and beyond, earning the nickname, "Key to the North".
 From battles and sieges, starvation and destruction to royal infidelity and the cultivation of liquorice, you'll be surprised at what has taken place in Pontefract!

-Following the completion of the £3.5 million Key to the North project (generously funded by the Heritage Lottery Fund), Pontefract Castle will re-open fully to visitors at the St George’s event on Sunday 21 and Monday 22 April 2019, with new areas of the site open to visitors.
+The Key to the North project was completed in summer 2019 and on Yorkshire Day Historic England announced to hundreds of castle visitors that it would be removing the castle from its Heritage At Risk register.
+New areas of the site are now open to visitors.
 These include the Sally Port, not seen for hundreds of years, along with new paths and walkways and the opportunity to admire the imposing stonework close by.

 Benches have been dotted around the site and handrails and new fences added to improve safety.
 For disabled visitors, the site is so much more accessible than before and allows them to visit almost all of the areas of the castle.